-- 1. The Council shall consist of no fewer than twenty-three (23) voting members. - 2.
+- 1. The Council shall consist of no fewer than twenty voting members. - 2.
 Members shall be representative of a wide range of public and private child and family organizations, including schools, mental health, family counseling and other organizations with interest or experience in issues concerning children and families.
-The Council shall to the maximum extent feasible, represent the various socioeconomic, racial and ethnic groups of the county. - a) Membership on the Council will reflect the required membership set forth by the Juvenile Justice Commission (N.J.A.C 13:90-2.4). - 3.
-Members are appointed to YSAC by the Board of County Commissioners. - a) Members are appointed for a term of three (3) years with no term limits. - 4.
-Members who fail to attend three consecutive meetings without being excused, or failure to attend at least one-half of all meetings in a calendar year, may be cause for removal of the member from the Council.
-Upon request, the member must produce a letter of intent to remain a member of the council.
-The decision will be made by the Chairperson to keep or remove the member. - 5.
-All resignations from appointed members shall be in writing to the Chairperson. - 6.
+The Council shall to the maximum extent feasible, represent the various socioeconomic, racial and ethnic groups of the county. - a) Membership on the Council will reflect the required membership set forth by the Juvenile Justice Commission. - 3.
+Members who fail to attend three consecutive meetings without being excused or failure to attend at least one-half of all meetings in a calendar year may be cause for removal of the member from the Council.
+Upon request from the Chair, the member must produce a letter of intent to remain a member of the council.
+The decision will be made by the Chairperson to keep or remove the member.
+Removal may be recommended to the Board of Commissioners. - 4.
+All resignations from appointed members shall be in writing to the Chairperson and to the Board of Commissioners. - 5.
 A designee may serve on the Council in place of a voting member.
-There will only be one allowable vote per member/designee. - 7.
-The Youth Services Administrator shall be an ex-officio member of the council and of the Executive Committee.
+There will only be one allowable vote per member/designee. - 6.
+The YSAC Administrator shall be an ex-officio member of the council and of the Executive Committee.
 The Administrator shall not have a vote.